-They were sprayed on the picturesquely crumbling plaster walls, beneath ornate 19th-century balconies, on plywood fences blocking off new gentrifying construction projects, of the central districts of the Georgian capital of Tbilisi.
-These neighborhoods have long attracted foreigners, including hundreds of thousands of tourists and a good number of expats from around the world.
-That includes me – I have lived here in the Mtatsminda district for three years.
+They were sprayed on the picturesquely crumbling plaster walls, beneath ornate 19th-century balconies, on plywood fences blocking off new gentrifying construction projects, of Mtatsminda and other central Tbilisi districts.
+These neighborhoods have long attracted foreigners, including hundreds of thousands of tourists and a good number of expat residents from around the world.
+That includes me – I have lived in Mtatsminda for three years.

-Starting very soon after the launch of the war in February 2022, a new group of foreigners arrived here: young Russians fleeing their home country and its unpredictable, frightening future.
+Starting very soon after the launch of the war in February 2022, a new group of foreigners began arriving here: young Russians fleeing their home country and its unpredictable, frightening future.

-Russians who wanted to flee quickly didn’t have many choices, and Georgia was one of the most obvious: it has a visa-free regime for Russians, it was relatively cheap, and it has for decades been a favorite Russian tourism destination for its legendary wine, food, mountains and hospitality.
 Tbilisi had already seen a mini-Russian boom the year before, as the Kremlin significantly tightened the screws on independent organizations and media, forcing many activists and journalists to flee abroad.
 Now, the influx was massive.
-Very quickly it became more common to hear Russian spoken in my neighborhood than Georgian, and that vaunted hospitality came under strain.
+It quickly became more common to hear Russian spoken in my neighborhood than Georgian, and the nation’s vaunted hospitality came under strain.

-It was an anxious time for Georgians, who have their own difficult relationship with Russia, and the invasion of Ukraine brought up a complex combination of emotions.

-There was sympathy for Ukrainians.
-Georgia had been the victim of its own Russian invasion (albeit one many orders of magnitude smaller than the one Ukrainians were suffering) in 2008.

-There was fear.
-If Russia won, maybe it would be emboldened and could come finish the job they stopped in 2008; if they lost, small, weak Georgia could be an easy consolation prize.
+It was an anxious time for Georgians, who have a difficult relationship with Russia, and the invasion of Ukraine evoked a complex set of emotions: sympathy for Ukrainians and fear that, if Russia emerged victorious, it might turn its gaze back to Georgia, which had been the victim of its own Russian invasion in 2008.
+If Russia won in Ukraine, Georgians had reason to fear that the Kremlin would be emboldened and aim come finish the job it stopped in 2008.
+If it lost, though, small and weak Georgia could be an easy consolation prize.

-And there was hate.
-Even before the graffiti started to pop up, there was writing on virtual walls, in the form of an outpouring of vitriol on social media.
-Most Georgians have long drawn a distinction between the Russian state, which they opposed, and individual Russians, with whom they professed to have no problem.
-That dividing line, however, quickly began to erode.

-One meme passed around on social media – including by Georgian friends I had thought of as liberal or apolitical – read “Dear Citizens/Natives of the Russian Federation!
+There was also hate.
+Even before the graffiti started to pop up, there was writing on virtual walls, outpourings of vitriol on social media.
+My Georgian friends whom I had previously thought of as liberal or apolitical suddenly started passing around spiteful memes, including one that read, “Dear Citizens/Natives of the Russian Federation!
 You are not welcome to Georgia.”
-There were petitions to institute a visa regime for Russians.
+Concerned citizens circulated a petition to institute a visa regime for Russians.

-Otherwise sensible people argued that the fleeing Russians were in fact themselves a threat, that Putin might use their presence in Georgia as a pretext to “liberate” them.
-Or that the Russians should be at home trying to overthrow Putin, or that they were to blame for not having done so before the war.
-Or that they were merely pretending to be against the war, or even if they were against this war the rot of Russian colonialism was so deep that even self-proclaimed dissidents were incapable of washing off its stench.
+Otherwise sensible people argued that the Russians fleeing to Tbilisi posed a threat, suggesting that Putin might use their presence in Georgia as a pretext to “liberate” them.
+Others said that the Russians should have remained at home and tried to overthrow Putin, and that they were to blame for not having done so before the war.
+Still others suggested that the Tbilisi Russians were merely pretending to be against the war in Ukraine, and even if they professed to the contrary, the rot of Russian colonialism was so deep that even self-proclaimed dissidents could not wash off its stench.
+Many made all these arguments, and more, at the same time.